martinschneider/justtestlah/src/site/markdown/index.md

 ## Used frameworks

-YASeW makes use of a variety of frameworks to make writing and executing tests as transparent and simple as possible.
+JustTestLah! makes use of a variety of frameworks to make writing and executing tests as transparent and simple as possible.

-* [Selenium](https://www.seleniumhq.org), the main test framework used by YASeW
+* [Selenium](https://www.seleniumhq.org), the main test framework used by JustTestLah!
 * [Appium](https://appium.io), an extension of Selenium for native mobile app testing
 * [Cucumber](https://cucumber.io), the BDD framework
 * [JUnit](https://junit.org), the unit testing framework (mostly used as the runner for the tests)